Deadline: February 22, 2019

 All applications must be endorsed and submitted to the AFCEA Educational Foundation by the respective ROTC Professors of Military Science, Naval Science or Aerospace Studies.

 1. Letter of Nomination from ROTC Unit Professor of Military Science, Professor Naval Science, Professor of Aerospace Studies or designed Commanding Officer as appropriate for all applicants.
-If applying for the Congressional Medal of Honor and/or the Distinguished Achievement Scholarship, Letter of Nomination must include endorsement based on the additional requirements.

 2. Two (2) additional letters of recommendation from current or recent professors in your field of study.
 E-mails will be sent to these individuals along with instructions on electronic submission once you complete the application.